 Setting up Touché/Lié in Studio One

-This article explains how to set up Touché or Touché SE to work within PreSonus Studio One 4.
+This article explains how to set up Touché or Touché SE to work within PreSonus Studio One 4 and 5.

 Scanning Lié inside Studio One